The-Foreigners/The-Foreigners.github.io/objectives.md

 title: Current Objectives
 permalink: /objectives/
 ---
-- Defeat Black Spider and save Rockseekers at Wave Echo Cave.
-(Gundrand is expecting us by the 19th)
+- Explore Wave Echo Cave and find magic forge.
   - Search goblin corpses outside of cave.
+(What killed them?)
   - Investigate statue.
+  - Find Nundro Rockseeker.

 - Check in with Darren Edermath, orchard keeper and former adventurer in Phandalin.
   - Is he a good source of lore?